rubocop/ruby-style-guide/README.md

       # body omitted
     end
     ```

 * Prefer `map` over *collect*, `find` over *detect*, `select` over
   *find_all*, `size` over *length*.
 This is not a hard requirement; if the
   use of the alias enhances readability, it's ok to use it.

 ## Comments

-* Write self documenting code and ignore the rest of this section. _"Good
+* Write self-documenting code and ignore the rest of this section. _"Good
   code is its own best documentation.
 As you're about to add a comment, ask
   yourself, ‘How can I improve the code so that this comment isn't needed?’
   Improve the code and then document it to make it even clearer."_ (Steve